Welcome to VENT Experts!

 Myth 1: Opening a window is all the ventilation you need.

 Many people believe that cracking a window provides sufficient fresh air for their home.
 This idea is simple and appealing.
 While opening a window does allow some air exchange, it is an unreliable and often incomplete solution for whole-home ventilation.
-It is a passive method which depends entirely on outside conditions.
+It is a passive method that depends entirely on outside conditions.

 The reality is that natural ventilation through a window is unpredictable.
 Its effectiveness relies on outdoor wind speed and direction.
 On a still day, very little air exchange happens.
 You might get a slight breeze near the window, but stagnant air will remain in corners and other rooms.
-This method also depends on a significant temperature difference between inside and outside air to create airflow.
+This method also depends on a significant temperature difference between the inside and outside air to create airflow.
 This is not always present.

 Furthermore, Australian homes are built with increasing airtightness to improve energy efficiency.
 Modern construction standards reduce drafts and leaks.
 This is good for heating and cooling.
 It also means that without a dedicated ventilation strategy, pollutants become trapped inside.